kevinctofel/Gatsby/posts/its-been-a-week.md

 <iframe src="https://hachyderm.io/@kevinctofel/109449719901265504/embed" class="mastodon-embed" style="max-width: 100%; border: 0" width="400" allowfullscreen="allowfullscreen"></iframe><script src="https://hachyderm.io/embed.js" async="async"></script>

 It's a little intimidating, but I'm learning a ton.
 And I realized after the first few days to focus my solution on a small subset of the input data.
 Once I "crack the code" so to speak, I can easily scale my solution up to the full data set.

+## A﻿ solution to finding exactly what I'm searching for in my notes

+E﻿arlier in the week, I also mentioned that I had 20,000 words of notes in Notion that I took during my JavaScript class.
+Notion is an excellent tool.
+However, I didn't use it in a way that makes my notes easily searchable.
+Instead of really long page of notes with section toggles for my class, I probably should have created individual pages for each concept.

+B﻿ut I didn't.
+So searching in Notion generally returns large numbers of results that I have to manually sift through.
+I decided to research alternatives and came across [Dendron](https://www.dendron.so).

+I﻿t's a VS Code extension that supports Markdown notes.
+And it's meant to organize your notes in a way that makes them quickly searchable.
+By creating each note using a programming-like "dot" notation you can use the autocomplete function of VS Code to find exactly what you need in an instant.
+Check the Dendron site for an overview and demo in VS Code.

+O﻿ne of the nice features is that Dendron can gather up all those Markdown files, which I sync to GitHub.
+Using those files and a Next.js template, it converts the Markdown notes to HTML pages that you can publish.

+I have my own little MDN docs site started now!
+Here's a brief look at the web output running locally on my Chromebook after taking just a few notes.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/RLnwbqEB1-k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>